coingecko/cryptoexchange/README.md

 | Zebpay            | Y       |            |         |         | User-Defined|

 ** Mapping and data may be incorrect (Cannot determine correctness)
+*** Stellarport API claims to only show the top 100 pairs.
+Should the pair increase to > 100, this API might have to be revised.
+(42 trading pairs as of 6/6/2018)

 ## Usage